-Students who have difficulties in assimilating into school life or reaching the expectations of KHS may need support via their Year Adviser or the Learning Support Team (LST).
-The LST consist of Deputy Principals, Head Teacher Welfare, Head Teacher SSU, Learning and Support Teacher (LAST) & School Counsellor.
+Students who have difficulties in assimilating into school life or reaching the expectations of KHS may need additional support from their Year Advisor or the Learning Support Team (LST).
+The LST consist of Deputy Principals, Head Teacher Wellbeing, Head Teacher SSU, Learning and Support Teacher (LAST) and School Counsellor.

-- The Learning support Team (LST) meets every Tuesday. - Referrals to the Learning Support Team (LST) are made by teachers via the school's Millennium Online Welfare System. - Referrals requiring action by the LST are presented by the Head Teacher Welfare at the next LST meeting. - At the LST meeting student issues are reviewed and actions are put in place to support the student in meeting behavior, learning outcomes. - The LST may choose to refer students to staff in specialist roles within the school including, Careers Adviser, Aboriginal Education Officer and LAST for additional support. - Students referred to the LST are periodically reviewed to determine the success of implemented strategies and assess the need for further support. - Year Advisers meet with the HT Welfare in fortnightly meetings to discuss specific wellbeing issues for their students and plan the implementation of targeted wellbeing programs as a part of the whole school wellbeing scope and sequence.
+- The Learning support Team (LST) meets every week. - Referrals to the LST are made by teachers, via the school's Millennium Online Wellbeing System. - At the LST meeting, student issues are reviewed and actions are put in place to support the student in meeting behavior and learning outcomes. - The LST may choose to refer students to staff in specialist roles within the school, including Careers Advisor, Aboriginal Education Officer, School Counsellor, Vocation Support Officer, LBOTE, teacher for Hearing & Vision Impaired, an additional staff employed to support students with learning needs and LAST for additional support. - Students referred to the LST are regularly reviewed, to determine the success of implemented strategies and assess the need for further support. - Year Advisors meet with the HT Wellbeing in fortnightly meetings to discuss specific wellbeing issues for their students and plan the implementation of targeted wellbeing programs as a part of the whole school wellbeing scope and sequence.
+The Wellbeing Team and Learning Support team work in unison to support students.